exercism/python/CONTRIBUTING.md

 - Pull requests should be focused on a single exercise, issue, or change.
 - Pull Request titles and descriptions should make clear **what** has changed and **why**.
   - Please link &nbsp;🔗&nbsp; to any related issues the PR addresses.
-- 📛&nbsp;[Open an issue][open-an-issue]&nbsp;📛&nbsp;&nbsp; and discussed  _**before**_ creating a Pull Request making significant or breaking changes to an existing exercise.
+- 📛&nbsp;[Open an issue][open-an-issue]&nbsp;📛&nbsp;&nbsp; and discuss it  _**before**_ creating a Pull Request making significant or breaking changes to an existing exercise.
   - The same rule holds true for changes across multiple exercises.
-  - It is best to discuss changes with &nbsp;🧰 &nbsp;maintainers before doing a lot of work.
+  - It is best to quickly discuss most changes with &nbsp;🧰 &nbsp;maintainers before doing a lot of work.
 - Follow coding standards found in [PEP8][PEP8] (["For Humans" version here][pep8-for-humans]).
   - We do have some more specific requirements.
-More on that a little later.
+More on that [a little later](a-little-more-on-coding-standards).
 - All files should have a proper [EOL][EOL] at the end.
 This means one carriage return at the end of the final line of text in files.
 - Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
 - The CI is going to run **a lot** of checks on your PR.
 Pay attention to the failures, try to understand and fix them.